thumb2086/Medication_reminder/README.md

 *   `AlarmScheduler.kt`: A helper class responsible for setting and canceling system alarms (`AlarmManager`).

-*   `AlarmReceiver.kt`: A `BroadcastReceiver` that, when an alarm is triggered, is responsible for creating and displaying a "Time to take your medication!" notification.
+*   `AlarmReceiver.kt`: A `BroadcastReceiver` that, when an alarm is triggered, is responsible for creating and displaying a "Time to take your medication!" notification with "Taken" and "Snooze" actions.

+*   `SnoozeReceiver.kt`: A `BroadcastReceiver` that handles the "Snooze" action from a medication reminder notification, postponing the reminder for a short period.

+*   `MedicationTakenReceiver.kt`: A `BroadcastReceiver` that handles the "Taken" action from a medication reminder notification, marking the medication as taken and updating the medication history.

 *   `BootReceiver.kt`: A `BroadcastReceiver` that automatically reads all saved medication reminders and resets the alarms when the device is rebooted.